 Sustainable business is about looking at the products and services used in your business and thinking about their impact on the environment.
 Many sustainable practices aren’t too different to standard practices, and small changes can make a big difference.

-Making your business more sustainable is about looking at what you do, what you’re buying, and how you’re using and disposing of things.
+Making your business more sustainable is about looking at what you do, what you buy, and how you use and dispose of things.
 It’s also about moving to eco-friendly, local, organic or low-emissions alternatives.

 There are many advantages of being an eco-friendly business.
 Some of these include:

-If you’re starting out on your sustainability journey, there are some key concepts that you should know.
+If you’re starting your sustainability journey, there are some key concepts you might want to know.

 Circular economy relates to a product’s life cycle.
 Instead of a product being made, used and disposed of once, the product is used for as long as possible.
 Once it can no longer be used, the product is recycled and reused.
 Reducing waste in your supply chains may lead to cost savings.